On 2-distance 16-coloring of planar graphs with maximum degree at most five: The Proof of Theorem

 \begin{remark} Let $v$ be a $5$-vertex. \begin{itemize} \item[$(a)$] If $v$ is a bad vertex, then all neighbours of $v$ are $5$-vertices, and no edge $v_iv_{i+1}$ for $i\in [4]$ is contained in two $3$-faces.

 \item[$(b)$] If $v$ is a semi-bad vertex, then $n_3(v)=0$ and $n_5(v)\geq 4$. \end{itemize} \end{remark}

 \begin{proof} (a).
 Suppose that $v$ is a bad vertex.
 It follows from Lemma \ref{lem:faces-in-3-face} that all $v_i$'s are $4^+$-vertices.
 By contradiction, assume that $v$ has a $4$-neighbour.
 Since $v,v_1,v_5$ are contained in a $4$-face, we have $d_2(v)\leq 15$.
 If we set $G'=G-v+\{v_5v_1\}$, then $G'$ is proper with respect to $G$.
 By minimality, the graph $G'$ has a 2-distance coloring $f$ with $16$ colors.
 Since $v$ has at most $15$ forbidden colors, we can color $v$ with an available color, a contradiction.
 Thus, $n_5(v)=5$.
-If an edge $v_iv_{i+1}$ for $i\in [4]$ is contained in two $3$-faces, then we would have again $d_2(v)\leq 15$.
-Similarly as above, we get a contradiction.
+The remaining of the claim follows from Lemma \ref{lem:5-vertex-n3-0-m3-4}(c).

 (b).
 Suppose that $v$ is a semi-bad vertex.
-If $v$ has a $3$-neighbour or two $4$-neighbours, then we would have $d_2(v)\leq 15$.
-When we set $G'=G-v+\{v_5v_1\}$, $G'$ would be proper with respect to $G$.
-Similarly as above, we get a contradiction. \end{proof}
+Note that, by Lemma \ref{lem:faces-in-3-face} and Lemma \ref{lem:5-vertex-n3-0-m3-4}(a), $v$ has neither a $3$-neighbour nor two $4$-neighbours. \end{proof}

 \begin{remark} A bad vertex cannot have any bad or semi-bad neighbour. \end{remark} \begin{proof} Let $v$ be a bad vertex.
 Since there is no edge $v_iv_{i+1}$ for $i\in [4]$ contained in two $3$-faces by Lemma \ref{lem:5-vertex-n3-0-m3-4}(c), none of $v_i$'s can be incident to four $3$-faces, i.e., we have $m_3(v_i)\leq 3$ for each $v_i\in N(v)$.
 This implies that no neighbour of $v$ is a bad or a semi-bad vertex.
 So, the claim holds. \end{proof}